 Tell me a little about the free consultation.

-This first session allows me to determine whether the two of us working together is a good fit.
+This meeting allows me to determine whether the two of us working together is a good fit.
 I want to feel assured that I can help you, and if not, I want to be able to refer you to others who can.
-(Contact me here.)

 What hours are you open?

-As of July 2021, I have some openings Wednesdays, Thursdays and Fridays between 8am and 8pm as well as Sunday afternoons.
-(Hours are Eastern Standard Time.)
+As of September 2021, I have some one hour session openings Thursdays and Fridays between 8am and 4pm (EST) as well as Sunday afternoons.
+Evening hours on Wednesdays are possible as well.

 How do I contact you?